bloqhead/bloqhead/README.md

 ## Hello there 👋

-I make stuff mostly in Vue.js and love writing fancy CSS.
-I also enjoy making things in tools like [GreenSock](https://greensock.com/) and [anime.js](https://animejs.com/).
+I make stuff in Vue, JS, Node, and more recently, Golang.
+I love writing fancy CSS and crafting UX that strikes a balance between utility and fun.
+I'm also a big fan of [GreenSock](https://greensock.com/) and [anime.js](https://animejs.com/).

 You can see some of my work over at [CodePen](https://codepen.io/bloqhead).